 Our mission is to prepare future construction leaders to sustainably manage the built environment.
 Founded in 1997, the program has gained significant support from industry and alumni over our program's history, blending technology and management into a well-rounded yet flexible curriculum.

-The BASc. in Construction Management (including Facility Management) is fully accredited by the Applied and Natural Science Accreditation Commission of ABET, the Accreditation Board for Engineering and Technology.
+The Bachelor of Science (BASc.) in Construction Management (including Facility Management) is fully accredited by the Applied and Natural Science Accreditation Commission of ABET, the Accreditation Board for Engineering and Technology.

 Mission and Goals